sympodius/haiverin.scot/content/life/waiting-for-permission/index.md

 As I slowly closed the door, I looked directly into the eyes of my fellow restroommates.
 Their faces had a look of awe as I disappeared behind the cubicle door and turned the lock.
 As soon as it met its recess with a satisfying click, I heard at least one of my fellow queuers release a loud laugh of amusement.

 I hope you also found this story amusing, but I tell it to illustrate a genuine point.
 There have been quite a few times in my life that I have been presented with interesting opportunities that I have felt ill-equipped to take on.
-Sometimes I have let the opportunities pass by, and sometimes I have taken them on.
+Sometimes I have let the opportunities pass by, and sometimes I have risen to the challenge.
 Both decisions have led me to successes and failures, but the important point is that feeling ill-equipped to handle the situation was rarely predictive in whether I was successful.

 ![Knitted Mittens.
 Credit: John Urquhart Ferguson](images/mitten.jpg "Other things I made without asking permission: Knitted mittens.
 Credit: John Urquhart Ferguson")